on-site/guards.js/README.markdown

     $.guards.defaults.guard = "oneRequired";    // Defaults to "required"
     $.guards.defaults.invalidClass = "invalid"; // Defaults to "invalid-field"
     $.guards.defaults.tag = "div";              // Defaults to "span"
+    $.guards.defaults.target = "#allErrors";    // Defaults to a function to
+                                                //   add the error after the element.

 ## Defining guards using built-in guards